hapax/hapax.github.io/assets/bhqc.md

 	</figure>

-Once a black hole has formed, you can throw more things into it, a bit like storing data on a computer.
-But in order to accomodate this new data, the black hole must grow bigger!
-We can draw a picture in two dimensions to make things a bit simpler:
+Once a black hole has formed, you can throw more things into it, a bit like downloading something onto your computer.
+In order to accomodate this new data, the black hole must grow bigger!
+For instance, if we add a single bit (or qubit), then the horizon must grow by at least one Planck area, as this 2D cartoon shows:

 <figure>
     <div style="text-align:center"><img src